User Community Service Desk Downloads

 true

-If true LTC process is enabled.
+If true, the LTC process is enabled.

 nme.vldb.collector.batchSize